 Dublin City University (DCU)

 Dublin City University, established in 1985, is a public university located on the Northside of Dublin.
 Spread across an 85-acre campus, DCU offers over 200 bachelor’s and master’s degree programs under its five main faculties which are engineering and computing, business, science and health, humanities and social sciences, and education.
-It is renowned as a centre of educational excellence in teaching, learning and research.
+It is renowned as a center of educational excellence in teaching, learning, and research.
 It offers a supportive and warm environment for international students to study and socialize and has students from 116 different countries.
-The alumni of this university have noteworthy careers in their respective fields like Lorraine Twohill, Politician Enda Kenny, Sr. Orla Tracey and Lindsay Peat.
+The alumni of this university have noteworthy careers in their respective fields like Lorraine Twohill, Politician Enda Kenny, Sr. Orla Tracey, and Lindsay Peat.

 Technological University Dublin (TU Dublin)